 After the second cycle of chemotherapy was completed, Yehuda was rescanned to determine if the tumor was shrinking.
 While the tumor had shrunk considerably as a result of the chemotherapy, Dr. Boland still considered it to be too close to the spinal cord to remove safely with good margins, meaning that no tumor cells would be left behind.
 Leaving cells behind would require the use of radiation to kill them, which could possibly affect the nearby tissue, thereby negating the benefits of surgery.

 Following the completion of the third round of chemotherapy, Dr. Boland was still not comfortable doing the surgery because he felt there was a high probability that Yehuda would require radiation therapy to deal with the cancer cells in the margins.
-As a result of the complexity resulting from the tumor location, Yehuda’s case was brought before a group of orthopaedic specialists — called the Orthopaedic Tumor Review Board — who review orthopaedic cases at Memorial Sloan Kettering.
+As a result of the complexity resulting from the tumor location, Yehuda’s case was brought before a group of orthopedic specialists — called the Orthopedic Tumor Review Board — who review orthopedic cases at Memorial Sloan Kettering.
 While the Furmans prepared Yehuda for radiation treatment — a process that involved meeting the radiation team, discussing possible treatment and late effects, and going through the set-up and radiation simulation — Yehuda began the fourth cycle of chemotherapy.
 The plan was to start radiation after the fourth cycle was finished.

-Towards the completion of the fourth cycle, the Orthopaedic Tumor Review Board concluded that there was a 75 percent chance that Dr. Boland could remove the entire tumor.
+Towards the completion of the fourth cycle, the Orthopedic Tumor Review Board concluded that there was a 75 percent chance that Dr. Boland could remove the entire tumor.
 This left the Furmans with a choice.
 “Our personal opinion was that radiation was the last resort,” Mark notes.
 “We believed that surgery would give Yehuda the best chance of survival.”
 The Furmans discussed the options with Drs.
 Wexler and Boland and the decision was made to go ahead with surgery.

 Seven-Hour Surgery Becomes 14 Hours